 Optional accessories are available from your Nautique dealer.
 Your dealer may have a wide range of other accessories available to enhance your watersports or pleasure boating experience.
 Contact your Nautique dealer for more information.
-Here is one fine accessory Nautique offers:
+Here are just two of the fine accessories Nautique has to offer:

-• Pull-out Cleats
+Pull-out Cleats